Tuesday, November 28, 2006

 Boat Tour - Galley

 The galley features a three-burner propane stove with oven, a double stainless steel sink with hot and cold water, a microwave oven, and a large refrigerator freezer.
 This is a roomy space with good lighting and good ventilation.
 Visible in the foreground is a fold-down counter which, when up, provides additional counter space, which is at a premium.
-The cabin sole (floor) is fiberglass and gelcoat in this area, which makes for easy cleaning.
+The cabin sole (floor) in this area is fiberglass and gelcoat, which makes for easy cleaning.
 This space is at the base of the companionway (entrance), so it is also a good area to remove wet clothing.
 The refrigerator/freezer box is split about 1/3 freezer and 2/3 refrigerator.
 We keep the freezer at 0 degrees and the refrigerator at about 40 degrees.
 The refrigeration unit uses seawater for cooling and does not have a fan, so it is very quiet

 Tuesday, October 10, 2006